-- 4.2.1 Number of countries that produce and disseminate regular reports with analysis on NCDs and risk factors, including demographic, socioeconomic and environmental determinants and their social distribution to contribute to global NCD monitoring process.

-(Baseline is 9; target 2019 is 16; target 2025 is 20) - 4.2.2 Number of countries that have research agendas that include operational research studies on NCDs and risk factors aiming to strengthen evidence-based policies, program development and implementation.
+- 4.2.1.
+Number of countries that produce and disseminate regular reports with analysis on NCDs and risk factors, including demographic, socioeconomic and environmental determinants and their social distribution to contribute to global NCD monitoring process. - 4.2.2 Number of countries that have research agendas that include operational research studies on NCDs and risk factors aiming to strengthen evidence-based policies, program development and implementation.